Xilinx/video-sdk/docs/examples/ffmpeg/quality_analysis.rst

 - ``-qp-mode relative-mode``

-  + This is a setting wherein data from the lookahead buffer (custom written in the FPGA) is used to assign the best quantization for each macroblock.
+  + This is a setting wherein data from the lookahead buffer is used to assign the best quantization for each macroblock.
 Use this mode only when lookahead is enabled.

 - ``-lookahead_depth 20``